dojo/widget-core/README.md

 #### Properties Lifecycle

 Properties are passed to the `w` function and represent the public API for a widget.
-The properties lifecycle occurs as the properties that are passed are `set` onto a widget.
-This occurs prior to the widgets render cycle.
+The properties lifecycle occurs as the properties that are passed are `set` onto a widget and is prior to the widgets render cycle.

 The property lifecyle is performed in the widgets `setProperties` function and uses the instances `diffProperties` function to determine whether any of the properties have changed since the last render.
 By default `diffProperties` provides a shallow comparison of the previous properties and the new properties.

-*Note* If a widgets properties contain complex data structures, the `diffProperties` function will need to be overridden to prevent returning incorrect changed properties.
+**Note** If a widgets properties contain complex data structures, the `diffProperties` function will need to be overridden to prevent returning incorrect changed properties.

-The `diffProperties` function is also responsible for creating a copy (the default implementation uses`Object.assign({}, newProperties)` of all properties to the depth that is considered during the equality comparison.
+The `diffProperties` function is also responsible for creating a copy (the default implementation uses`Object.assign({}, newProperties)` of all changed properties to the depth that is considered during the equality comparison.

-When `diffProperties` has completed the results are used to update the properties on the widget instance and if changed properties are detected the `properties:changed` event is emitted.
+When `diffProperties` has completed the results are used to update the properties on the widget instance and if changed properties were returned then the `properties:changed` event is emitted.
 Finally once all the attached events have been processed the lifecycle is completed and the widget's properties are processed and available during the render cycle functions.

 ##### Finer property diff control